The Most Beautiful European Capitals in 2023 (And the…

 Warsaw has a lovely old town, except that it is not really old but a reconstruction of the former old town that was completely destroyed during World War II.
 It is still beautiful, and if you are somewhere around, visit it.

 Belgrade is the same.
 Stari Grad is pretty charming (and the street sellers of Rakia during the evenings made it even better).
 The city was dangerous in the past but the criminal clans are virtually gone.
+Today, it is one of the most vibrant cities in the Balkans.

 However, for history lovers like me, both cities are remarkable and have really good museums.
 In 24 hours in Warsaw, you can be shaken by the place’s history.